ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

     This middleware has to be combined with a robots.txt_ parser.

-    Scrapy ships with support for the following robots.txt_ parsers:
+    Frapy ships with support for the following robots.txt_ parsers:

     * :ref:`Protego <protego-parser>` (default)
     * :ref:`RobotFileParser <python-robotfileparser>`